 Just follow the steps below to begin the housing process:

-2. Freshmen will be notified of acceptance to a community and their housing/roommate assignment at New Student Orientation – Scene I in July.
+2. Freshmen will be notified of their housing/roommate assignment in August.